swhasans/appointment-api/README.md

 ## Usage

-Once the server is running, you can make HTTP requests to the defined endpoints using tools like Postman.The API allows you to manage appointments with doctors, including creating new appointments, updating existing ones, retrieving appointment details, and deleting appointments.
+Once the server is running, you can make HTTP requests to the defined endpoints using tools like Postman.
+The API allows you to manage appointments with doctors, including creating new appointments, updating existing ones, retrieving appointment details, and deleting appointments.

 ## Error Handling